pedrogfx/pedrogfx/README.md

 # Hey!

-I have been working with data since 2019, and have gained extensive experience in utilizing tools such as Python, Kafka, PySpark, and Airflow to design and implement data pipelines.
-My expertise in these technologies allows me to quickly and effectively process large amounts of data, while ensuring data quality and integrity.
+I have been working with data since 2019 and have always been passionate about software development.
+Over the past few years, I had the opportunity to specialize in data technologies aimed at cloud-based data platforms, contributing to end-to-end pipelines—from ingestion and processing to analytics.

+Currently, my main skills include Python, PySpark (Spark), SQL, web scraping, data modeling, Airflow, GCP, AWS, Kafka, Git, Docker, Kubernetes, and Terraform (IaC), among other frameworks.
+I focus on creating scalable, efficient, and robust data solutions that drive tangible business results.

 Find me!